alpha-nu/restonode.api/README.md

 CREATE DATABASE `restonode`
 ```

 The ORM implementation here uses mysql.
 There is a known issue with nodejs driver that may give errors when the driver attempts to login to the database.
-This is a know workaround, simply change the login type of the user with privileges to ferform database operations on the `restonode` database.
+This is a know workaround, simply change the login type of the user with privileges to perform database operations on the `restonode` database.

 ```SQL
 CREATE USER '<USER_NAME>' IDENTIFIED WITH mysql_native_password BY '<PASSWORD>';